-In private practice, Dan has been with some of Florida’s finest law firms, where he represented companies in both government and internal investigations, white-collar matters, and complex litigations.
+As an attorney in private practice, Dan has been with some of Florida’s finest law firms, where he represented companies in both government and internal investigations, white-collar matters, and complex litigations.
 He has tried employment, trademark, commercial and contract disputes as lead counsel, represented major companies in class actions and complex litigation, and conducted internal investigations for corporate and health care clients.
 Dan has argued civil appeals in the federal and state appellate courts.
 He has also been appointed by the federal court as a Receiver of a major securities fraud.

-Dan served for a decade as a Florida State Senator and State Representative, and was elected the House Minority Leader in 2006.
+In addition to practicing law, Dan currently serves as Mayor of the City of Miami Beach, having been elected in November 2017.
+Previously, Dan served for a decade as a Florida State Senator and State Representative, and was elected the House Minority Leader in 2006.
 He was the Democratic nominee to be Attorney General of Florida in 2010, and is considered to be one of Florida’s most respected voices on public policy.

 Dan attended Tufts University and the University of Florida College of Law, where he was a Truman Scholar.
 He has been a volunteer Big Brother since 1985, and co-founded a summer camp for children with cancer, where he has volunteered most summers since 1986.